 Despite the recent additions in the fields of heavy machinery, motor vehicle assembly, aerospace and oil industries, the Sudanese economy can only be described as agriculturally based.
-The industrial contribution of 8.5% to the GDP and 1.7% to the employment market is significantly small.
-A heavy injection of industrialization of the economy is essential in order to improve the trade balance and help the country out of the poverty zone.
-A competitive manufacturing sector is a key element of this.
+The industrial contribution of 8.5% to the GDP and 1.7% to the employment market as per the Comprehensive Industrial Survey of 2001 is significantly small.
+More recent figures form the Ministry of Finance are even more pessimistic.
+A heavy injection of industrialisation of the economy is essential in order to improve the trade balance and help the country out of the poverty zone.
+A competitive manufacturing sector is a key element of this dose.

-Building a competitive manufacturing sector requires heavy investment in infrastructure, technology transfer and training.
-Additionally, a flourishing industrial sector in Sudan requires a clear development plan, good governance, and supporting legislations.
-This will create a true investment climate in the country and secure the right environment for sustainable development including a renewable, clean and environmentally-friendly source of energy.
+Building a competitive manufacturing sector requires heavy investment in infrastructure, research and development, technology transfer and training.
+Additionally, flourishing industrial sector in the Sudan requires clear development plan, good governance, supporting legislations, creating a true investment climate in the country and securing the right environment for sustainable development including renewable, clean and environmentally-friendly source of energy.

-The education system and institutions should play a key role in providing the right quality of education and training to meet the industrial requirements at all levels, from skilled labour and technicians through to engineers, marketing personnel and managers.
-External training and international qualifications are also important to satisfy customer's requirements of the independent verification of a product's quality and supplier's credentials.
+The education system and institutions should play their role in providing the right quality of education and training to meet the industrial requirements at all levels from skilled labour and technicians through to engineers, marketing personnel and managers.
+External training and international qualification are also important to satisfy customer's requirements of independent verification of product's quality and supplier's credentials.

-In summary, this paper argues that building a flourishing competitive manufacturing sector in Sudan to complement its sustainable development ambition is a shared responsibility of good governance, quality education and well-guided investment.
-This should all be within the framework of implementing a well-thought out industrial strategy and relevant effective industrial policy.
+In summary, this paper argues that, building a flourishing competitive manufacturing sector in the Sudan to complement its sustainable development ambition is a shared responsibility of good governance, quality education and well-guided investment.
+This should all be within the framework of implementing a well-thought industrial strategy stemmed from a comprehensiveNDP, supported by relevant effective industrial policy and delivered via a carefully designed industrial plan.